Susquehanna River Basin Commission

-The Compact
+Compact

-In the late 1960s, a broad group of concerned citizens saw the need for a federal-interstate coordinating agency to lead the conservation, development, and administration of the Basin's resources that would preserve and enhance its value as a scenic and recreational asset for the people who live in the Basin.
-The need to coordinate these efforts, along with those of three states and the agencies of the federal government, led to the drafting of the Susquehanna River Basin Compact, which was signed into law on December 24, 1970.
-The Compact, as adopted by the Congress of the United States, and the legislatures of New York State, Pennsylvania, and Maryland, provides the mechanism to guide water resource management of the Susquehanna River Basin.
+In the late 1960s, a broad group of concerned citizens recognized the need for a federal-interstate coordinating agency to lead the conservation, development, and administration of the basin's resources, thereby preserving and enhancing the basin's value as a scenic and recreational asset for its residents.
+The need to coordinate these efforts, along with those of three states and federal agencies, led to the drafting of the Susquehanna River Basin Compact, which was signed into law on December 24, 1970.
+The compact, as adopted by the Congress of the United States, and the legislatures of New York State, Pennsylvania, and Maryland, provides the mechanism to guide water resource management of the Susquehanna River Basin.

 Membership

-State membership on the Commission includes the governors of the three participating states or their designees.
+State membership on the commission includes the governors of the three participating states or their designees.
 Under Pub.
 L. 110–114, the federal member is ex officio the Commander, North Atlantic Division, U.S. Army Corps of Engineers.
 The members appoint alternate members to serve in their place.
 As of August 2018, Major General Jeffrey L. Milhorn is the federal member of the commission.
-Secretary Ben Grumbles is the member from Maryland and Basil Seggos is the member from New York.
-Secretary Patrick McDonnell is the member from the Commonwealth of Pennsylvania.
+Secretary Ben Grumbles is the member from Maryland, and Basil Seggos is the member from New York.
+Secretary Patrick McDonnell is a member from the Commonwealth of Pennsylvania.

 Major General Jeffrey L. Milhorn also serves as the United States Member of the Delaware River Basin Commission under the authority of Pub.
 L. 110–114.

 The commission's appointed members do periodically change.
 Here is the most current member list.